Flynn, fired once by a president, now resigns to another

 And then there was Drone Aviation, a firm that makes tethered surveillance drones.
 Flynn was named vice chairman and a board member in May 2016, and said he would promote the firm's "blimp in a box" concept for military and government use and expand "the role of persistent aerial solutions in the marketplace."

 The company later won a $400,000 Defense Department contract.
 Drone Aviation paid Flynn a $36,000 annual salary and awarded him 100,000 shares of restricted stock.
-He was re-elected to the board after Trump's election but the company's website no longer lists Flynn as a corporate officer.
+He was re-elected to the board after Trump's election but stepped down from the board after being offered his job at the White House.

 Another venture was Brainwave Science, a Boston company publicizing its use of "brain fingerprinting," scans that the firm claims can be used to assess a person's honesty.
 Flynn briefly joined the advisory board in February 2016.
 The firm's concept is disputed by critics and one adviser left the board after media reports surfaced that he pleaded guilty in 1996 to selling stolen biotech material to Russia's spy agency.